AndyRixon/LayerBB/README.md

 ## Upgrading
 1. Download the latest release from GitHub: https://github.com/InfernoGroupUK/LayerBB/releases
 2. Unzip the archive you downloaded to your computer using 7-Zip or WinRar.
-3. Upload the contents of the "upload" folder using an FTP client such as FileZilla (except install directory).
+3. Upload the contents of the "upload" folder using an FTP client such as FileZilla.
 4. Using your browser, navigate to the installation script (I.E: http://yourdomain.com/update.php).
 5. Follow the instructions that you see on your screen.
 6. There is no step 6, LayerBB should now of updated successfully.